KRISHNADULLOLLLI/OOJ-LAB-PROGRAMS-1BM19CS075-/README.md

 ----------------------------------------------------------------------------------------------------

-4)Develop a Java program to create an abstract class named Shape that contains two integers and an empty method named printArea( ).
+4) Develop a Java program to create an abstract class named Shape that contains two integers and an empty method named printArea( ).
 Provide three classes named Rectangle, Triangle and Circle such that each one of the classes extends the class Shape.
 Each one of the classes contain only the method printArea( ) that prints the area of the given shape.

 ----------------------------------------------------------------------------------------------------
-5)Develop a Java program to create a class Bank that maintains two kinds of account for its customers, one called savings account and the other current account.
+5) Develop a Java program to create a class Bank that maintains two kinds of account for its customers, one called savings account and the other current account.
 The savings account provides compound interest and withdrawal facilities but no cheque book facility.
 The current account provides cheque book facility but no interest.
 Current account holders should also